 Real Art Ways, since its inception, has been about something different in terms of working with things that are emerging or avant-garde, or more fringe or edgy, not so mainstream.
 I think that’s part of what makes it surprising to some that Real Art Ways has figured out how to thrive in a region that isn’t known for its fringe.

-PRICE: As far as the focus on emerging artists, in what ways is Real Art Ways generating business?
+NAN: As far as the focus on emerging artists, in what ways is Real Art Ways generating business?

-WILKINS: Not everything we do generates box office.
+WILL: Not everything we do generates box office.
 Although hopefully everything we do encourages individuals to support us.
 If Real Art Ways existed just by ticket sales we’d be a very different organization.
 We couldn’t do what we do.

 In terms of the visual arts program and the literary arts program, well, you’re typically not charging people a whole lot to see an exhibition or to hear an author read from their latest book.
 But hopefully it encourages people to become members.
 Some supporters come here often, and others maybe never come here, but they like the idea of Real Art Ways and they like the idea that we’re here.